describo/profiles/profile-docs/types.md

 ## Select, SelectURL, SelectObject

--   Select: A control where the user can select from a number of predefined options:
+-   `Select`: A control where the user can select from a number of predefined options:

 ```
 {